viveksahu26/virtual_terminal/README.md

 It is a service which takes commands from the user as the input and return the output of the corresponding command.

+NOTE: Make sure that the command you are tryng to execute must present in your local workspace or in the container.
+And that also command should be of non-interactive in nature.

 It provides 2 service.

 1) /health: this endpoint ensures that app is running and up.